cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Candy Floss Upsells

-Offering two or three colours instead of one adds visual impact and justifies a higher price point.
+Offering two or three colours instead of one adds instant visual impact.
+It also creates a clear reason for a higher price point.

-Flavoured sugars such as strawberry or blue raspberry are easy to apply and allow a clear upgrade option.
+Flavoured sugars such as strawberry or blue raspberry are easy to apply and create a simple upgrade option.

-Printed cones or sturdy tubs increase perceived quality and reduce mess, which parents appreciate.
+Printed cones or sturdy tubs increase perceived quality and reduce mess.

 Waffles and Dessert Upsells

-Instead of offering many individual add-ons, group them into bundles.
+Instead of offering lots of individual add-ons, group them into bundles.

 Examples: